Harvey Fox

 Harvey James Fox (born 24 September 2004) is an English professional footballer who plays as a defender for League Two club Swindon Town.

 Career

 Fox started his career with Swindon Town and made his first-team debut during an EFL Trophy second round tie in November 2021 against Colchester United, replacing Harry McKirdy in the 63rd minute as the Robins fell to a 2–1 defeat.

 In November 2022, Fox and Town teammate Anton Dworzak joined Highworth Town on loan.
-Both made their debuts in the 2-0 win at Biggleswade.
+Both made their debuts in the 2–0 win at Biggleswade.

+Following a spell with Swindon Supermarine, Fox joined North Leigh on a short-term loan in September 2023.